Which Nutrients do I Need during Pregnancy?

 How much iron do I need?
 27 milligrams per day.8

-Read more: Meal Plan for Low Iron
+Read more: Meal Plan with Iron Rich Foods for Pregnancy

-This mineral helps develop baby’s bones, teeth, nerves, and more.9 If you don’t meet your calcium needs during pregnancy, the body will take calcium from your bones to give to your baby.11 This can lead to weak and brittle bones later in life.11 Getting enough calcium may also help reduce the risk of preeclampsia, which is high blood pressure during pregnancy.9,12
+This mineral helps develop baby’s bones, teeth, nerves, and more.9 If you don’t meet your calcium needs during pregnancy, the body will take calcium from your bones to give to your baby.11 This can lead to weak and brittle bones later in life.11 Getting enough calcium may also help reduce the risk of preeclampsia, which is high blood pressure during pregnancy.912

 Food sources of calcium: Calcium is found in foods such as milk, cheese, yogurt, fortified orange juice, fortified milk alternatives, tofu; greens such as kale and spinach; broccoli, and fortified cereals.12